DNA proteins extracted using a vortex fluidic device (VFD) could help answer important questions about extinct and ancient museum specimens.

 Research Chair of Clean Technology Research Professor Colin Raston says the work builds on the body of about 80 papers that his research group has published about the vortex fluidic device.

-“Applications of the VFD are rapidly expanding, but this has only been possibly by internal collaboration.
+“Applications of the VFD are rapidly expanding, but this has only been possible by internal collaboration.
 The DNA extraction application involved collaboration with two other research laboratories headed by Professor Greg Weiss at UCI and Professor Peter Girguis at Harvard.”

 “We have only scratched the surface about what is possible for this device,” says Professor Raston.”